chhsiao93/kan-gns/README.md

 # kan-gns
+This project is to implement Kolmogorov-Arnold layer in Graph Neural Network simulator.
+The GNS code is modified from [Dr.Kumar's SciML lecture](https://kks32-courses.github.io/sciml/lectures/12-gnn/12-gnn.html) to replace MLP layer with KAN layer.
+The KAN layer is from the [Blealtan/efficient-kan](https://github.com/Blealtan/efficient-kan/blob/master/src/efficient_kan/kan.py#L260).

 `source build_venv_frontera.sh` to create a virtual environment for TACC Frontera.
 The script will also download the waterdrop sample for training.

 `source start_venv.sh` to load the required module on Frontera and activate the virtual environment.